Counting subgraphs in fftp graphs with symmetry: Examples

 \section{Examples}

 The falsification by fellow traveler property is known to depend on the generating set \cite{NS} (see also \cite{Elvey-Price}).
 For some families of fftp graphs, we will provide examples of subgraphs with bounded projections.
-This subgraphs are typically quasi-convex, i.e. recall that a subgraph $Z$ of $\ga$ is {\it $\sigma$-quasi-convex}, if for every $x,y\in Z$ every geodesic path $p$ from $x$ to $y$ lies in the $\sigma$-neighborhood of $Z$.
+Recall that a subgraph $Z$ of $\ga$ is {\it $\sigma$-quasi-convex}, if for every $x,y\in Z$ every geodesic path $p$ from $x$ to $y$ lies in the $\sigma$-neighbourhood of $Z$.